Ithaca Bombers: Field hockey

 Women's field hockey won the 1982 NCAA Division III Field Hockey Championship.

 Football

-Coached by Jim Butterfield for 27 years, the football team has won three NCAA Division III Football Championships in 1979, 1988 and 1991 (a total surpassed only by Augustana College, Mount Union and the Wisconsin–Whitewater).
+Coached by Jim Butterfield for 27 years, the football team has won three NCAA Division III Football Championships in 1979, 1988 and 1991 (a total surpassed only by Augustana (IL), Mount Union and the Wisconsin–Whitewater).
 Bomber football teams made a record seven appearances in the Division III national championship game, the Amos Alonzo Stagg Bowl, which has since been surpassed by Mount Union in 2003.
 The Bombers play the SUNY Cortland Red Dragons for the Cortaca Jug, which was added in 1959 to an already competitive rivalry.
 The match-up is one of the most prominent in Division III college football.

 Gymnastics

 Gymnastics won the NCAA Division III national championships in 1998.

 Crew

 The men's and women's crew programs are housed in the Robert B. Tallman Rowing Center, a $2.6 million boathouse dedicated in 2012.
 The new boathouse replaced the Haskell Davidson Boathouse, which was constructed in 1974 on Cayuga Inlet.
 The old boathouse was razed to make room for the new facility.
 At 8,500 square feet, the Tallman boathouse is almost twice the size of the previous structure.